sveneisenschmidt/selenium-server-standalone/README.md

 composer install
 ```

-The command `composer install` will make the selenium executable from isnide `bin`.
+The command `composer install` will make the selenium executable from inside `bin`.

 ## Usage